 PR tools are used to manage the entire public relations process.
 This can include planning, managing, and tracking PR campaigns, conducting PR outreach, and publishing press releases.
 These tools usually include a PR contact database, a news monitoring service, automated press release distribution, and campaign results measurement.

 Public relations tools with robust analytics capabilities can be especially useful for PR or marketing agencies that need to justify ROI to their clients.
 Agile marketing and PR professionals who are testing different approaches to brand awareness and reputation management can benefit from robust analytics as well.

-Although some products serve multiple use cases, most PR tools are strongest in one of the following areas:
+Although some products include the full range of PR capabilities, certain public relations software tools are strongest in one of the following areas:

 content creation, editing, and optimization